21 Best Split-Screen Games on Xbox: Top Titles for 2026

 The campaign works for two players, but the game really comes alive with four.
 It’s the kind of title that turns a casual game night into a full-blown memory.

-The loudest, funniest co-op chaos you’ll ever love.
-It’s equal parts teamwork and disaster management, turning your living room into a kitchen full of laughter, shouting, and accidental fires – the best kind of game night energy.
+My Verdict: The loudest, funniest co-op chaos you’ll ever love, and one of the best split-screen games on Xbox for a guaranteed game night disaster.
+Equal parts teamwork and kitchen catastrophe, it turns your living room into a battlefield of laughter, shouting, and accidental fires. full of laughter, shouting, and accidental fires – the best kind of game night energy.

 8. Gears 5 [Best Split-Screen Campaign & Horde]